Geological and Planetary Sciences

 Ge/ESE 154.
 Readings in Paleoclimate.
 3 units (1-0-2); second term.
 Prerequisite: instructor’s permission.
 Lectures and readings in areas of current interest in paleoceanography and paleoclimate.
 Instructor: Adkins.

 Ge/ESE 155.
 Paleoceanography.
 9 units (3-0-6); second term.
 Prerequisites: ESE 102.
 Evaluation of the data and models that make up our current understanding of past climates.
 Emphasis will be placed on a historical introduction to the study of the past ten thousand to a few hundred thousand years, with some consideration of longer timescales.
 Evidence from marine and terrestrial sediments, ice cores, corals, and speleothems will be used to address the mechanisms behind natural climate variability.
 Models of this variability will be evaluated in light of the data.
 Topics will include sea level and ice volume, surface temperature evolution, atmospheric composition, deep ocean circulation, tropical climate, ENSO variability, and terrestrial/ocean linkages.
 Instructor: Adkins.
-Given in alternate years; offered 2018–19.
+Given in alternate years; not offered 2019–20.

 Ge 156.
 Topics in Planetary Surfaces.
 6 units (3-0-3).
 Offered by announcement only.
 Reading about and discussion of current understanding of the surface of a selected terrestrial planet, major satellite, or asteroid.
 Important “classic” papers will be reviewed, relative to the data that are being returned from recent and current missions.
 May be repeated for credit.

 Ge/EE/ESE 157 c.
 Remote Sensing for Environmental and Geological Applications.
 9 units (3-3-3); third term.
 Analysis of electromagnetic radiation at visible, infrared, and radio wavelengths for interpretation of the physical and chemical characteristics of the surfaces of Earth and other planets.
 Topics: interaction of light with materials, spectroscopy of minerals and vegetation, atmospheric removal, image analysis, classification, and multi-temporal studies.
 This course does not require but is complementary to EE 157ab with emphasis on applications for geological and environmental problems, using data acquired from airborne and orbiting remote sensing platforms.
 Students will work with digital remote sensing datasets in the laboratory and there will be one field trip.
 Instructor: Ehlmann.
+Not offered 2019–20.

 Ae/Ge/ME 160 ab.
 Continuum Mechanics of Fluids and Solids.
 9 units (3-0-6).
 For course description, see Aerospace.

 Ge 161.
 Plate Tectonics.
-9 units (3-0-6); first term.
+9 units (3-0-6); second term.
 Prerequisite: Ge 11 ab or equivalent.
 Geophysical and geological observations related to plate tectonic theory.
 Instantaneous and finite motion of rigid plates on a sphere; marine magnetic and paleomagnetic measurements; seismicity and tectonics of plate boundaries; reference frames and absolute plate motions.
 Interpretations of geologic data in the context of plate tectonics; plate tectonic evolution of the ocean basins.
 Instructor: Stock.

 Ge 162.
 Seismology.
 9 units (3-0-6); second term.
 Prerequisite: ACM 95/100 ab or equivalent.
 Review of concepts in classical seismology.
 Topics to be covered: basic theories of wave propagation in the earth, instrumentation, Earth’s structure and tomography, theory of the seismic source, physics of earthquakes, and seismic risk.
 Emphasis will be placed on how quantitative mathematical and physical methods are used to understand complex natural processes, such as earthquakes.
 Instructor: Zhan.